 James Myosan Cordova, Sensei is a Dharma heir to Melissa Myozen Blacker, Roshi.
-James serves as the resident teacher for the Benevolent Street Sangha in Providence, Rhode Island, and is one of the resident teachers at Boundless Way Temple in Worcester, MA.
+James serves as the resident teacher for the Benevolent Street Sangha in Providence, Rhode Island, and is one of the resident teachers at Greater Boston Zen Center.
 James is a husband and father of two children, Chair of the Psychology Department at Clark University, and a licensed clinical psychologist in private practice.
 He is the author of The Marriage Checkup, The Marriage Checkup Practitioner’s Guide, and The Story of Mu.

 Cindy Bapties has had a meditation practice since 1976.
 She has been sitting with various Buddhist groups at First UU Church and elsewhere over the past 30 years.
-She has been sitting with Benevolent Street Zen since 2008.
+She has been sitting with Benevolent Zen since 2008.
 Cindy took Jukai on July 25, 2009, and began working with koans several years ago.
-She has served in several leadership roles in the Boundless Way community and is currently a Practice Leader for the Benevolent Street Zen Sangha.
+She is currently a Practice Leader for the Benevolent Street Zen Sangha.

 George Beshers was born in Urbana, IL, and raised in and around NYC.
 George is a multi-generational Unitarian Universalist.
 The Rev. James Ford, Roshi, the first Guiding Teacher of the Benevolent Street Sangha and Pastor at the First UU Church (2008-2014), piqued George’s interest in Zen Buddhism.
 George took Jukai in July 2011.
 George is currently a Practice Leader for the Benevolent Street Zen Sangha.

-Kate Kinyu Guthrie has been practicing since 2008 and has been a member of Benevolent Street Zen and the broader Boundless Way Zen Sangha since 2010.
+Kate Kinyu Guthrie has been practicing since 2008 and has been a member of Benevolent Street Zen and the broader Greater Boston Zen Center Sangha since 2010.
 She received the Bodhisattva Precepts in a Jukai ceremony at Boundless Way Temple in 2015.
 She maintains a regular koan practice, and serves the Sangha in various practice roles.
-She helps to coordinate the Facebook page and email correspondence, as well as this webpage.
+She helps to coordinate the Facebook page and email correspondence.
 She is a professor and scientist at Brown Medical School and The Miriam Hospital in Providence, RI.